-The financial statements have been prepared on the going concern basis, notwithstanding the Group has made a loss of £125.5m in the year to 30 September 2020 (year ended 30 September 2019: £107.8m) and as at that date had net liabilities of £317.8m (2019: £190.6m), which the directors believe to be appropriate for the following reasons.
+The financial statements have been prepared on the going concern basis, notwithstanding the Group has made a loss of £146.7m in the year to 30 September 2021 (2020: £125.5m) and as at that date had net liabilities of £464.4m (2020: £317.8m), which the directors believe to be appropriate for the following reasons.

-The Group meets its day-to-day working capital requirements through cash generated from the business, with facilities of £77m available for short-term bank borrowing if required.
+The Group meets its day-to-day working capital requirements through cash generated from the business, with facilities of £62m available for short-term bank borrowing if required.
 Financing from its shareholders and borrowings from external banks have been utilised to fund acquisitions.

-As at 30 September 2020, the Group had net current assets of £52.0m (2019: £43.4m) and the Group generated positive operating cash from operating activities of £72.3m for the year then ended (year ended 30 September 2019: £56.4m).
+As at 30 September 2021, the Group had net current assets of £41.4m (2020: £52.0m) and the Group generated positive operating cash from operating activities of £94.0m for the year then ended (2020: £72.3m).

-As disclosed in note 15, included in Creditors: amounts falling due after more than one year are preference shares and related accrued dividends of £780.2m (2019: £709.3m), which are redeemable on an exit or earlier by the Company (with the consent of directors representing the majority shareholder).
+As disclosed in note 15, included in Creditors: amounts falling due after more than one year are preference shares and related accrued dividends of £858.2m (2020: £780.2m), which are redeemable on an exit or earlier by the Company (with the consent of directors representing the majority shareholder).
 The directors, who include representatives for the Group's majority shareholder, have considered the likelihood of an early redemption within the next 12 months that could affect their assessment of going concern, and consider the likelihood remote.

-As disclosed in note 15, included in Creditors: amounts falling due after more than one year are external borrowings of £670.6m (2019: £649.1m) which mature between April 2024 and October 2025.
+As disclosed in note 15, included in Creditors: amounts falling due after more than one year are external borrowings of £686.0m (2020: £670.6m) which mature between April 2024 and October 2025.
 The directors anticipate that this balance will be refinanced in future years prior to maturity, and consider the Group to be in a position to obtain such finance.